kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/database-secret-engine/mongodb.md

 ## What is MongoDBRole

-A `MongoDBRole` is a Kubernetes `CustomResourceDefinition`(CRD) which allows a user to create a database secret engine role in a Kubernetes native way.
+A `MongoDBRole` is a Kubernetes `CustomResourceDefinition` (CRD) which allows a user to create a MongoDB database secret engine role in a Kubernetes native way.

-When a `MongoDBRole` is created, the KubeVault operator creates a [role](https://www.vaultproject.io/api/secret/databases/index.html#create-role) according to the specification.
+When a `MongoDBRole` is created, the KubeVault operator creates a Vault [role](https://www.vaultproject.io/api/secret/databases/index.html#create-role) according to the specification.
 If the user deletes the `MongoDBRole` CRD, then the respective role will also be deleted from Vault.

 ![MongoDBRole CRD](/docs/images/concepts/mongodb_role.svg)